MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-carrier-pickup-schedule.md

 ---

-## Set up a carrier pick up schedule
+# Set up a carrier pickup schedule

 This article explains shipping carrier settings and assignment to fulfillment source in Microsoft Dynamics 365 Intelligent Order Management.